 The reservoir design lets any unused ice cubes run back into the water chamber, so you’re not wasting any water between cycles.

 We did find just a couple of reports of machines dying early, but it seems to be a very isolated issue.

-It’s more expensive than the other two, by about $25.
+It’s more expensive than the other two.

 The larger reservoir capacity means this one takes up a larger footprint than our other recommendations.
 You’ll definitely have to clear some space on your countertop for this one.